Reading Writing Center

 - 1.0 unit (45 hours attendance required).

-Students can register for an ENGLB class online or in the Admissions Office.
-Students may register any time during the first several weeks of the semester.
-The Fall 2020 registration deadline is October 23.
+Students can register for an ENGLB class online through e-services.
+Students may register any time during the semester until March 19, 2021 .

 You are welcome to begin working in the online RWC as soon as the class appears on your Canvas dashboard (usually four hours after registration).
 From day one of Week 1, English professors and Instructional Assistants are available and eager to help students meet the challenges of the new semester.
 Check CRC's RWC Faculty and Staff Availability schedule to find out which IAs and faculty are available at certain times.